leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </p>
 ```

 # Other dispatch

 ### Demand
 Inelastic demand for an energy carrier.

-Capacity has to be provided in power units and is converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resoultion 20 GW translate into 480 GWh).
-This approach ensures parameters do not need to be adjusted when the temporal resoultion is changed.
+Capacity has to be provided in power units and is converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resolution 20 GW translate into 480 GWh).
+This approach ensures parameters do not need to be adjusted when the temporal resolution is changed.

 ```@raw html